rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/2/Readme.md

 This section is targeting the concept of side effects, and it's reactive handling.

-Let's first quickly discuss 2 vocabularies, "side effect" is, and "pure function".
+Let's first quickly define two terms, "side effect" & "pure function".

 **Pure function:**
 A function is called pure if: